 A cool virtual-reality tour of the club can be found here.

 Regarding Dra' Abu al-Naga', per its Wikipedia page, it was probably used as a royal necropolis for the pharaohs of the Seventeenth Dynasty and contains the possible tomb of Amenhotep I, Tomb ANB.
 It has been assumed Ahmose I was buried there (although his body was eventually part of the Deir al-Bahri cache).
-Clarence Fisher did indeed hold the concession to dig at Dra' Abu al-Naga' from 1921-1923 on behalf of the University of Pennsylvania Museum.
+As referenced in LAC, Clarence Fisher did indeed hold the concession to dig at Dra' Abu al-Naga' from 1921-1923 on behalf of the University of Pennsylvania Museum.
 Fisher concentrated mainly on the tombs of Ramessid officials, but he worked as well in the Eighteenth Dynasty mortuary temple of Amenhotep I and his wife Ahmose-Nefertari.
 The site was then abandoned by archaeologists until 1967.

 Anna mentions two women archaeologists: Gertrude Bell and Gertrude Thompson.
 The former merits her own entry in this blog one day, but regarding Thompson, here's her wikipedia page: https://en.wikipedia.org/wiki/Gertrude_Caton_Thompson.
 In summary, she was yet one more of the baller English lady archaeologists of the early to mid-1900s, and at the time this novel is set, she was launching an excavation to find prehistoric settlements in Hamamieh on the east bank of the Nile.
 The take-away here is that at a time when it's assumed that women were being relegated to the shadows pre-women's lib, in fact, many women were able to carve out niches for themselves in academic fields like archaeology.